uklm97/aws-enterprise-infrastructure/projects/aws-landing-zone/README.md

 # AWS Landing Zone with Automation

-This project provides a comprehensive AWS Landing Zone implementation with automated setup, governance, and security controls for enterprise environments. **Three deployment options are available: AWS Control Tower, Terraform, and CloudFormation.**
+A comprehensive AWS Landing Zone implementation with automated setup, governance, and security controls for enterprise environments.
+This project provides three deployment options: AWS Control Tower, Terraform, and CloudFormation.

 ## 🏗️ Architecture Overview